 The Veterinary Research Technician provides support and technical assistance on research, clinical and surgical procedures.
 Will also be responsible for providing ongoing care and health maintenance for all animals within the Institution under the direction of their immediate Supervisor or Veterinarian.

 Work involves strenuous physical activities of various kinds with continuous exposure to hazardous substances, potentially dangerous situations, unpleasant work conditions such as exposure to unpleasant odors or adverse weather conditions.
-Will work with or near Marmosets and Tamarins.
-Will work with the following biological agents (Recombinant DNA/RNA, Infectious Agents).
-Physical agents (caustics or flammables, noise, radiation producing devices (x-rays).
-Chemical agents (anesthetic gases, chemotherapeutic agents, and formaldehyde/formalin).
+May work with infectious agents such as herpes B virus, SIV, HIV, STLV, Vaccinia, Tuberculosis, and Shigella.
+May work with radioactive materials, toxic chemicals, caustic and acid cleaning and sterilizing compounds.
 Potential exists for animal bites and animal scratches.
 Potential exposure to zoonotic diseases.
 This position may require participation in a medical monitoring and surveillance program to include hepatitis B or other inoculations.
 Physical demands may include strenuous physical activity.
-Potential exposure to hazardous substances, potentially dangerous situations, unpleasant working conditions such as adverse weather conditions or extreme risk of accident or ill health.
-Potential exists for animal bites and scratches.
-Will work in the ABSL2 lab.
+The laboratory environment is managed by stringent safety and health standards and with adherence to protocol, the risk is very low.
+This position may require participation in a medical monitoring and surveillance program to include hepatitis B or other inoculations.
+Physical demands may include strenuous physical activity.
+Will work in the BSL2 and ABSL2 labs.
 Will sit at a computer for long periods of time.
 Will drive a motor vehicle on Texas Biomed business.
 Must have a valid Texas driver’s license and meet Texas Biomed driving standards.
-Must routinely lift 50-60 pounds and carry for short distances without assistance.
-Participation in a medical monitoring and surveillance program is required.
+Must routinely lift 75 pounds and carry for short distances without assistance.
 Must be able to wear an air-purifying respirator in a proper manner and, if necessary, pass a respirator fitness test.

 OTHER: This is a full-time hourly paid position.
 Texas Biomed business hours are Monday through Friday 7:00a.m. – 4:00 p.m.
 Occasional weekend work, holidays and overtime will be required.
 Texas Biomedical is committed to a drug-free workplace.
 Pre-employment drug screen is required.